Prerequisite: For JD students, this course is open to those who have taken, or are concurrently taking, Corporations.

 The class will be compromised of approximately an equal number of students from HBS and HLS.

-Note: This course will meet on a condensed schedule, starting on TBD.
+Note: This course will meet for 12 sessions starting on October 24.

 Cross-registration is not allowed for this course.